 Disclaimer: This post contains affiliate links where if you make a purchase, I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!

 I landed in Winnipeg late (11:49pm to be exact) on a Saturday from Hamilton International Airport.
 As such, I don’t really count this day as all I did is venture to the Comfort Inn Winnipeg Airport to catch some shut-eye as before heading west Sunday morning.
 If you’re looking for a hotel to just sleep in and then carry on, this is the perfect place.
 It’s cheap, comfy, the staff are great and there’s free breakfast included.
 Also, there’s a shuttle that goes to the airport from the hotel, so you’ll only have to pay for a cab one way.

-Sunday morning came quick and after a quick bite to eat we were on our way!
-As it was Sunday of the Thanksgiving weekend, we weren’t sure what would be open so we stocked up on some groceries.
+Sunday morning came quick and after a quick bite to eat, it was time to hit the road!
+As it was Sunday of the Thanksgiving weekend, I wasn’t sure what would be open so I stocked up on some groceries.
 Better to be safe than sorry!